Wildlander-mod/Support/Docs/EnemyMonsters.md

 |Ranged (Bows & Crossbows)  | 75% damage reduction |

-**Additional Perks - Except Burnt Spriggans** "Spriggan Call of the Wild" -  Call Animals in 6000 feet to help, for 60 seconds, Invisibility, 5 seconds "Spriggan Resiliance" - When health drops below 20%, Apply a 90% damage reduction from all sources
+**Additional Perks - Except Burnt Spriggans**
+* "Spriggan Call of the Wild" -  Call Animals in 6000 feet to help, for 60 seconds, Invisibility, 5 seconds

+**Additional Perks*
+* Improved Healing - Healing spells are 25% more effective.
+* "Spriggan Resiliance" - When health drops below 20%, Apply a 90% damage reduction from all sources

 **Spriggan**